 Donald Trump’s following on Twitter has been previously called out for having an inordinate amount of fake bots.

 Nick Bilton reporting for Vanity Fair, dove into Trump’s fake following and said most of his followers are nothing more than bots.

 “But if you really want to see fake, you have to look at all the accounts that retweet Trump.”

 “If you go back through his timeline, you will see that at around the same time last year, Trump was averaging just a few dozen retweets a day on a typical tweet, and 100 to 200 likes on a tweet,” Bilton wrote.

-As Bilton noted, looking at an account’s sharing ratio can determine whether or not that user is buying fake bot followers.
+As Bilton noted, looking at an account’s sharing ratio can determine whether or not a user is buying fake bot followers.

-Bilton says that the next time Trump boasts about his Twitter following, don’t be too proud of his success.
+Bilton proclaims: the next time Trump boasts about his Twitter following, don’t be too proud of his success.